firefox-devtools/profiler/src/profile-logic/README.md

-# Profile Logic - Manipulating and processing profiles
+# Manipulating and processing profiles - `/src/profile-logic`

 This folder is a catch-all for profile manipulating and processing operations.
 The [Redux](http://redux.js.org/) store, reducers, and selectors are not the proper place to do complicated work manipulating data structures, especially something as complicated as a performance profile.
 The functions in this folder operate completely independently from [Redux](http://redux.js.org/) and [React](https://facebook.github.io/react/) components.
 Typically they are wired into various selectors and different places within the overall app to perform the various pieces of work, or to compute derivative data structures.